bibliomar/bibliomar-scrapper/README.md

 ## Biblioterra
 A complete middle ground API for LibraryGenesis data, built for educational purposes.
-LibraryGenesis has a simple API, but it doesn't meet the developers demand for searching yet.
-A forum member, "Librarian" contacted me about the possibility of a new API being developed, so i hereby invite everyone that is interested in developing something on the core of the libgen data to give the thread a read.
-It's here:
-[[call for developers!]
-A new API is on its way](https://forum.mhut.org/viewtopic.php?f=17&t=11192)

 Biblioterra uses my fork of [grab-convert-from-libgen](https://github.com/willmeyers/grab-convert-from-libgen), from `Willmeyers`.
 Find out more about the fork: